rodneylab/upstash-astro/README.md

 # Get Started with Astro and Redis Tutorial

-🚧 **This is starter code for an upcoming Astro Redis tutorial.
-The tutorial is not quite ready yet, but we will add a link as soon as it is!**

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/rodneylab/upstash-astro)

-To get going clone the starter code template and install the packages locally:
+This is starter code for the <a href="https://upstash.com/blog/getting-started-astro-redis?utm_source=Rodney1">Get Started with Astro and Redis tutorial</a>.
+In that tutorial we create a basic notes app using Astro in SSR mode.
+We use Cloudflare Workers to interface with the Upstash serverless database.
+To get going clone the starter then follow the link to complete the tutorial:

 ```shell
 pnpm create astro -- --template rodneylab/upstash-astro